zarath/sketches/loudness/README.md

 # loudness

-Toggles a LED if a level of loudness exceed given threshold.
+Toggles a LED if level of loudness exceed given threshold.

 Loudness level is captured with the [Groove Loudness Sensor][1].

-The values are Squared to represent the energy of the input Signal and low pass filtered via a small ring buffer.
+The values are squared to represent the energy of the input Signal and low pass filtered via a small ring buffer.

 Timing is implemented using the Timer library